cronologic-de/ug_ndigo6g/source/functionality/adc_modes.rst

 The ADC mode is configured using :cpp:member:`ndigo6g12_configuration::adc_mode`.

-The board supports using one, two or four channels:
+The board supports using one, two or four channels.

 .. _1channelmode: